Home » Featured, Trini Scenes, articles, multimedia

 Trinidad and Tobago Carnival – A Brief Overview

-With a little over a week to go it is high time that I shine a spotlight on Trinidad’s largest cultural festival, Carnival.
+With only a few days before ‘High Mas’ it is time again to shine a spotlight on Trinidad & Tobago’s largest cultural festival, Carnival.

 Where did the word “carnival” come from?